-Yes, all skin types can benefit from Vitamin C, and it’s safe to use for most skin types.
+All skin types can benefit from Vitamin C, and it’s safe to use for most skin types.
 The good news is that even those with dry skin can experience the beauteous benefits of Vitamin C, when it’s combined with soothing, nourishing ingredients.
-Thanks to the emergence of a new form of Vitamin C known as Tetrahexydecyl Ascorbate, it’s possible to have an oil-based Vitamin C serum for those whose skin is always thirsty.
+Thanks to the emergence of a new form of Vitamin C known as Tetrahexydecyl Ascorbate, it’s possible to have an Vitamin C oil serum for those whose skin is always thirsty.

 Many Vitamin C products on the market are water-based, with a lower pH level and concentrated acidity that can cause irritation.
 (That’s why it’s always a good idea to do a patch test before applying any new product to your face.)
 Those with sensitive, dry skin are more prone to experience unpleasant side effects such itching, tingling or redness.
 We say, No Thank You to that.

 Tetrahexyldecyl Ascorbate Vitamin C, is much less likely to irritate skin due its neutral pH of 7, which is optimal for sensitive skin.
 THD is lipid or fat-soluble which means it dissolves in oil.
 In a review conducted by the Cosmetic Ingredient Review, evidence indicated that tetrahexyldecyl ascorbate is more stable in solution, less irritating and able to penetrate deeper into the skin, thereby delivering its benefits more directly.